-You should rely only on the information contained or incorporated by reference in this prospectus supplement, the accompanying prospectus, the documents incorporated by reference therein and any free writing prospectus we provide you.
-We have not, and the placement agent has not, authorized anyone to provide you with different information.
+You should rely only on the information contained or incorporated by reference in this prospectus supplement, the accompanying prospectus, the documents incorporated by reference herein and therein and any free writing prospectus we provide you.
+We have not, and the underwriters have not, authorized anyone to provide you with different information.
 If anyone provides you with different or inconsistent information, you should not rely on it.
-We are not, and the placement agent is not, making an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.
+We are not, and the underwriters are not, making an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.
 You should assume that the information appearing in this prospectus supplement, the accompanying prospectus, the documents incorporated by reference in this prospectus supplement and the accompanying prospectus and any free writing prospectus we provide you is accurate only as of the date on those respective documents.
-Our business, financial condition, results of operations and prospectus may have changed since those dates.
+Our business, financial condition, results of operations and prospects may have changed since those dates.
 You should read this prospectus supplement and the accompanying prospectus, when making your investment decision.
 You should also read and consider the information in the documents we have referred you to in the sections of this prospectus supplement entitled "Where You Can Find More Information" and "Information Incorporated by Reference."
-The distribution of this prospectus supplement and the offering of the common stock in certain jurisdictions may be restricted by law.
-Persons outside the United States, or the U.S., who come into possession of this prospectus supplement must inform themselves about, and observe any restrictions relating to, the offering of the common stock and the distribution of this prospectus supplement outside the U.S. This prospectus supplement does not constitute, and may not be used in connection with, an offer to sell, or a solicitation.
+The distribution of this prospectus supplement must inform themselves about, and observe any restrictions relating to, the offering of the common stock and the distribution of this prospectus supplement outside the U.S. This prospectus supplement does not constitute, and may not be used in connection with, an offer to sell, or a solicitation of an offer to buy, any securities offered by this prospectus supplement by any person in any jurisdiction in which it is unlawful for such person to make such an offer or solicitation.